 How long does it take to climb Kilimanjaro

-A number of factors and the route chosen to reach the summit determines how long it takes to climb Kilimanjaro.
+A number of factors and the route chosen to reach the summit determines how long to climb Kilimanjaro.

 Depending on your climbing experience and route, a trek on Kilimanjaro can take anything from five to nine days.

 The minimum number of days on the mountain is 5.

 This comes from a ruling made by the Kilimanjaro National Park Authority declaring it mandatory to spend a minimum number of days on the different routes.
 At least five days on the Marangu and Rongai routes and at least six days on the rest.